is the Music Director and Conductor of the Reading Symphony Orchestra (RSO)

 talent, in 1995, George Ogata founded the MIT Summer Philharmonic

 as its Music Director and Conductor.
-Having recently celebrated its 20th anniversary season, MITSPO has been the preeminent summer community orchestra for two decades.
+Now celebrating its 20th anniversary season, MITSPO has been the preeminent summer community orchestra for two decades.
 Made up of top musicians of the MIT community and

 the general Greater Boston area, MITSPO hosts a single concert event

 every summer.
 In 2009, MITSPO was invited to participate in the